canvas-medical/documentation/collections/_sdk/data/allergy_intolerance.md

 # Codings

-The codings for an allergy intolerance can be accessed by the `codings` attribute on an `AllergyIntolerance` object:
+The codings for an allergy intolerance can be accessed with the `codings` attribute on an `AllergyIntolerance` object:

 ```python
 from canvas_sdk.v1.data.allergy_intolerance import AllergyIntolerance